FidelusAleksander/ghcertified/content/questions/foundations/question-058.md

 1. [x] GitHub Marketplace is a place where developers can find tools that help build software right alongside their code.
 1. [ ] GitHub Marketplace is a place where companies can find developers to hire.
 1. [ ] GitHub Marketplace is a place where developers offer to sell ownership of their repositories.
-1. [ ] GitHub Marketplace ia a place where you can sponsor open-source developers on a subscription basis.
+1. [ ] GitHub Marketplace is a place where you can sponsor open-source developers on a subscription basis.
 > That is GitHub Sponsors